 We did take a plummet to the ground from around 30 feet in the air and it had no noticeable damage and so off we went again.

 Expect to be able to do all the usual flips and 360 moves with the X5SC-2 although you will have to do these manually – again it is a great drone to hone your flying skills on.

 The Syma is also suitable for indoor and outdoor flying.

 The Syma carries a 2MP camera that also manages HD video.
 The 4GB memory card can store around 3 minutes or so of footage (although you can obviously expand this) and provides pretty decent images in good light.
 In fact, we would go as far to say that this is one of the best cameras we have seen on a drone for under £40.
-This is probably the best drone for under £40 full stop.
+This is probably the best drone in it’s price rage full stop.